thongdo5/chatbot/README.md

 webpack.config.js: Webpack configuration file for bundling the application.
 babelrc: Babel configuration file for transpiling TypeScript code. package.json: Node.js project configuration file with dependencies and scripts.

-Available Scripts
-In the project directory, you can run the following scripts:

-yarn dev: Start the development server.